Frequently Asked Questions

 Who is Tradewinds School for?

-Tradewinds School is designed for gifted and profoundly gifted children grades K–5 who need more than traditional education can offer.
-We serve students who are intellectually curious, deeply motivated, and ready for challenges that match their abilities.
-Our focus is on grades K–5 for our fall 2026 launch in Honolulu.
+Tradewinds is designed for gifted and profoundly gifted children in grades K–5 who need more than traditional education can offer.
+We plan to grow through grade 8 as our inaugural scholars advance.
+We serve scholars who are intellectually curious, deeply motivated, and ready for challenges that match their abilities.

 Will Tradewinds offer a middle school?